Anthony-ZC/Robotic_Studio_Bipedal_Robot/README.md

 # Robot Studio (2024 Fall) Full Project Implementation
 It is a bipedal robot implementation for Columbia MECE 4611 Robotics Studio created by ***Zewen "Anthony" Chen*** and ***Xinhe "Carl" Yang*** (Fall 2024).

 For those who attend Robotics Studio in the future or want to build their own first bipedal robot, I hope this implementation can help you.
-But remember, it is far from perfect. **So, do not just copy it, make it better!**
+But remember, it is far from perfect. <u>**So, do not just copy it, make it better!**</u>

 Best wishes,
 Anthony Chen